Louis Lingg: Death and legacy

 On November 6, 1887, four bombs were discovered in Lingg's cell.
 Lingg died by suicide on November 10, 1887, the day before he was scheduled to hang.
 He used a blasting cap smuggled to him by a fellow prisoner.
-He put it in his mouth and lit it at 9:00 AM.
+He put it in his mouth and lit it at 9:00 am.
 It blew off his lower jaw and damaged a large portion of his face.
 He survived for another 6 hours—writing "Hoch die anarchie!"
-(Hurrah for anarchy!) on the cell stones in his own blood before guards came—until his death at around 3:00 PM.
+(Hurrah for anarchy!) on the cell stones in his own blood before guards came—until his death at around 3:00 pm.

 Lingg was buried, in a plot marked since 1893 by the Haymarket Martyrs Monument, in the Waldheim Cemetery (now Forest Home Cemetery) in Forest Park, Illinois.
-On June 26, 1893 Illinois governor, John Altgeld, pardoned all eight men who had been convicted of the Haymarket Riot, stating that they were innocent of the crime they had died for.
+On June 26, 1893, Illinois governor John Altgeld pardoned three of Lingg's co-defendants - Oscar Neebe, Michael Schwab, and Samuel Fielden - and stated that they were innocent of the crime.
+In the course of the pardon Altgeld suggested that Lingg and the four executed men were also innocent, but they were not covered by the pardon.